If you have never read the book “When You Give A Mouse A Cook”, then you should read it with your child; they will love it!

 This time we made a mouse out of crafting supplies, and to top it off we baked chocolate chip cookies (this recipe is the best and easy!)

-My boys had so much fun making the paper mouse then playing with it afterwards.
+My boys had so much fun making the paper mouse then playing with it afterward.
 And they love helping me bake so, this was another great learning activity for them to do.